Table of Contents_

 Each wireless projector adapter will work differently.
 Some Wifi or Bluetooth adapters will come with software for on-screen instructions with your laptop.
 Others will include just a pamphlet explaining the process.
 Skipping any step laid out may result in your inability to make a direct connection.

 Your wireless adapter kit will most likely come with a wireless dongle as the Bluetooth adapter.
 This piece plugs into your projector’s HDMI port.
 However, you’ll also have to plug the included USB stick into your computer to download whichever piece of software is included.
 From there, the software and instructions will walk you through the finer details.
+Although, if these steps seem complicated, you can purchase a wireless-ready projector like the one you’ll find in our Epson EX7240 review.

 Once you’ve installed the software and followed all directions, you should have a wireless solution ready to go.
 Some systems include a remote control to provide even more maneuverability during presentations.